awakesecurity/gRPC-haskell/README.md

 Installation
 ------------

-**The current version of this library requires gRPC version 1.2.0.
-Newer versions may work but have not been tested.**
+**The current version of this library requires gRPC version 1.34.1.
+Newer versions may work, but have not been tested.**

 Usage
 -----